Every week, we'll be your guide as you navigate the world of buying art in our series, The Collector.

 - Works on paper by an unknown artist should generally be in the $500-$1000 range

-- A giclee or any kind of poster that's a photomechanical reproduction of an existing painting should never be over $500
+- A limited edition print, all art, or other photomechanical reproductions of an existing painting should not be over $200 - $500 depending on size unframed.

 If the price of art ever seems too extravagant, even when it's right in line with these guidelines, always remember that artists have to make money.
 Even if an artist sells a watercolor directly at $500 every week, that's $24,000.
 Factor in the cost of supplies, shipping, studio rental space if applicable, and expensive MFA loans to repay, let alone the standard costs of living, and that $500 work of original, unique art seems like quite the deal.
 If their work is sold through a gallery or other marketplace, there's also the cut of the sales that they receive (usually 50% at a gallery).

-Here's how we establish pricing: We'll generally start by setting prices low and see how it sells.
+Here's how we establish pricingat Kathryn Markel: We'll start by setting prices low and see how the artist sells.
 If we sell everything right away, then the prices are obviously too low and we should raise them 10%.
 If they keep selling, we raise them again until we reach a point where the artist always has a few paintings in the studio, but most of the work sells.
 It's always easy to raise prices, but next to impossible to lower them.
 That brings us to Kathy's Law of the Art Market: Prices never go down.
 Discounts go up.

 Should you ask for a discount?
 Sure!
 Everyone else does.
 Whether or not you'll get it is another question.
 Good situations for discounts include if the artist is not selling well (obviously), if the dealer feels you might be an ongoing client and they want to cultivate a relationship with you, or if the dealer has had the piece in inventory for a while and the original cost was low.
 A dealer can't consider a discount if they've gotten the piece on consignment from a collector or if the artist is selling out.
 The only way to know is to ask.